DavidOut03/Sheep-Detector/README.md

 - Test detection performance on small, low-resolution objects
 - Provide insight into the feasibility of animal detection in this context
 - Lay the foundation for future detection of more elusive animals (e.g. muskrats)

-## 🧠 Model
-Full details about model selection and configuration can be found in [model.md](./MODEL.md).